 Mehmed Bugrahan Bayram, PhD, is an engineering scientist in the Tim and Caroline Reynolds Center for Spinal Stimulation at Kessler Foundation.
-Dr. Bayram researches treatment techniques to minimize residual deficits in patients with neurological impairments from spinal cord injuries (SCI).
+He is also a research assistant professor in the Department of Physical Medicine and Rehabilitation at Rutgers New Jersey Medical School.
+Dr. Bayram received his Doctorate degree in Applied Biomedical Engineering from Cleveland State University, Cleveland, OH.
+Dr. Bayram researches treatment techniques to minimize residual deficits in patients with neurological impairments from spinal cord injury.

 Expertise